Emma Woikin: The Gouzenko Affair

 In September 1944, Igor Gouzenko, a 25-year-old cipher clerk at the Soviet Embassy, learned that he was to be recalled to the Soviet Union.
 The Soviet Union had been devastated by the Second World War and the standard of living and freedoms afforded by his post in Canada could not compare to those in his home country.
 His superior, Colonel Nikolai Zabotin, was able to delay his return by insisting he could not be spared until a replacement could be found and trained.
 In July 1945, however, his replacement arrived from Moscow and Gouzenko's departure seemed inevitable.
 Eager to avoid repatriation, he gathered more than 100 documents that implicated a number of Canadian civil servants – including the four messages Woikin had delivered in early September – and defected from the embassy on September 5.
 Prime Minister William Lyon Mackenzie King responded later that year by signing a top-secret order-in-council (P.C.
 6444) passed under the authority of the War Measures Act.
 The order directed the Minister of Justice, Louis St. Laurent, to use whatever means necessary to investigate Gouzenko’s claim.
 It allowed police to detain suspects without evidence and suspended the suspects' right to legal counsel.
 Woikin was placed under surveillance.

 Woikin remained oblivious to the investigation.
 In mid-September, 1945, Lida told Woikin that they could no longer meet due to "some trouble," but she did not elaborate further.
-On September 28, Woikin was transferred to back to the passport division – without explanation – where she no longer had access to secret information.
+On September 28, Woikin was transferred back to the passport division – without explanation – where she no longer had access to secret information.